rafal-r/airr-react/README.md

 # airr-react

 This library is set of several React components that allows building mobile apps using React, HTML5 and Cordova.
-Airr-react defines few basic classes and features that every UI of mobile app has.
+Airr-react defines few basic UI classes and features that every mobile app has.
 It can be your starting point for creating unique apps.

 It can be used for:
 * creating custom looking and behaving mobile apps,
 * rapidly designing prototypes showing you ideas,
 * creating common web apps.

+Create unique apps with minimal or none overwrites upon choosen library styles and structures and keep your DOM tree simple.
+Core elements are allready defined and working and the rest is up to you.

-To check all main features of library go and see demonstration app:
+To check all main features go and see demonstration app:

 **[airr-react demo app](http://react.airr.pl)**